-Ivy Style - Mears, Patricia; Breward, Christopher; Chensvold, Christian; Monden, Masafumi; McNeil, Peter; Bruce Boyer, G. - Yale University Press
+Ivy Style - Mears, Patricia; Breward, Christopher; Chensvold, Christian; Monden, Masafumi; McNeil, Peter; Bruce Boyer, G.; Fashion Institute of Technology, The - Yale University Press

 - Related Categories

 Published in association with The Fashion Institute of Technology, New York

 Edited by Patricia Mears; With contributions by Christopher Breward, G. Bruce Boyer, Christian Chensvold, Patricia Mears, Masafumi Monden, and Peter McNeil